Introduction

 "type": "zip",

-"url": "https://shop.conedevelopment.com/api/packages/{%CONE_LICENSE_KEY}/download?type=composer&version=v{%VERSION}"
+"url": "https://shop.conedevelopment.com/api/packages/{%CONE_LICENSE_KEY}/download?version=v{%VERSION}"

 },